kylestephens-labs/fund_signal/docs/prompts.md/task_writer_codex_code.md

 You are an expert software architect working on a Multi-source verified, AI-scored lists of B2B SaaS companies that raised funding 60-90 days ago.
-This project will involve multiple ai agents
+This project will involve multiple ai agents.

-Review the project file mvp.md to gain context on the project
+Please write task 6 for FSQ‑008 (Feedback Resolver), Integration Notes

-Next review everything under day 1 in mvp.md.
+	•	Optional: add a TODO/README note describing where FSQ‑008 slots into the day1 pipeline (after normalize_and_resolve, before unified_verify).
+Actual wiring can be a follow-on task if needed

-Now create all of the day 1 tasks using this task template:
+and using this task template:

 ### FINAL OPTIMIZED TASK TEMPLATE (Codex-Ready)